Modern eating habits are a world apart from those of past generations.

-Listen to your favourite album, get an apron on, make yourself a drink or snack and have fun with it.
+Listen to your favourite album, get an apron on, make yourself a refreshing or warming drink, snack and have fun with it.
 If you want to eat at 7:30 PM, make sure that you’ve given yourself at least an hour or more to prep—and have all the necessary ingredients at hand.

 Remove the obstacles and you may just find that you love to cook (or at least enjoy the reward).
 Practice makes perfect.
 Cooking for one isn’t an excuse either, because you can always cook for two: yourself for dinner tonight and for yourself for lunch or dinner another day.

 Speaking of leftovers, find ways to spruce them up.
 For example, if you’ve made pasta, consider eating it two days from now (so that you didn’t just have it—boring!) and make a side salad or saute vegetables to make it different.
 If you know that you’re not going to eat the leftovers immediately, freeze them instead.

 Once you’ve grown your own fruits and vegetables or raised your own eggs—or spent more money on supporting local businesses—you’ll understand the importance of waste not, want not.
 It is a shame to let your hard-earned tomatoes rot on the vine.
 So eat them!